 - Variation – Any changes felt or seen by customers.

-- Stable Operations – Ability to deliver consistent, predictable results and follow standard processes (this helps reduce variation).
+- Stable operations – The ability to deliver consistent, predictable results and follow standard processes.

 - Design for Six Sigma – The concept of designing products or services specifically to meet customer needs and the company’s process capability.